 The required puzzles would change after weeks of testing, which essentially eliminated the chance of addiction-like behavior becoming habitual or automatic according to the researchers.
 The specific layout involved rats being placed in chambers that had puzzles within them, with the associated tasks including pressing levers, poking their nose into holes, and spinning a wheel.
 Also, these tasks had to be completed in a particular order, and if any mistakes were made, the puzzle would have to be restarted from the beginning.
 Once the puzzle was correctly completed, the rats would be able to administer themselves small doses of cocaine.
 The researchers dubbed this new system the Puzzle Self-Administration Procedure or PSAP.
 Their question was whether extended exposure to this experience would still result in addiction-like behavior.
 The answer to this question ended up being yes, as the rats displayed sensitized motivation for the drug, intake escalation, continued use despite adverse consequences and cue-induced reinstatement of drug-seeking.

-What the researchers were able to show is that addiction has a large basis in motivation over the habit.
+What the researchers were able to show is that motivation affects addiction and has a large basis over the habit.
 The rats were willing to persevere and adapt to receive their desired dose of cocaine.
 With how the puzzles fluctuated, habitual behavior was never really able to form.
 Rather, the rats were motivated enough to discover and work their way through the necessary actions to receive their cocaine.

 One does not have to strain to see how this can apply and fit with those struggling with addiction.
 Many of those struggling can become incredibly resourceful and motivated when it comes to obtaining their substance of choice.
 They may have difficulty figuring out some other problem, but when they need their fix, it is like they become increasingly better problem solvers.
 We see addicts find ways to obtain or borrow money to purchase a substance, find connections in unfamiliar places, etc. When it comes to their substance of choice and its desired effects, their motivation reaches a new level.